 Many maternity hospitals offer the assistance of a lactation consultant and/or a lactation day stay.
 This is often available to you even after you have left hospital.
 Check with the hospital where you have had your baby.

-The Maternal and Child Health service also offers a drop-in breastfeeding clinic.
+The Maternal & Child Health Service also offers a breastfeeding clinic.

 The Australian Breastfeeding Association is also an invaluable source of support and has trained volunteer breastfeeding counsellors who can provide assistance.